bensampson5/libsv/README.rst

 Running Testbenches
 -------------------

-Running the LibSV testbenches require `cocotb <https://github.com/cocotb/cocotb>`_, `Verilator <https://github.com/verilator/verilator>`_, and a number of other dependencies to be installed.
+Running the LibSV testbenches require `Cocotb <https://github.com/cocotb/cocotb>`_, `Verilator <https://github.com/verilator/verilator>`_, and a number of other dependencies to be installed.
 Instead of trying to install everything manually on your machine, the easier and recommended way to run the LibSV testbenches is to use the pre-built
-`LibSV docker images on Docker Hub <https://hub.docker.com/repository/docker/bensampson5/libsv>`__ that have the complete set of LibSV developer tools already installed.
+`LibSV Docker images on Docker Hub <https://hub.docker.com/repository/docker/bensampson5/libsv>`__ that have the complete set of LibSV developer tools already installed.

-To use a LibSV docker image, first you’ll need to install `Docker <https://www.docker.com/get-started>`__, if you don’t already have it.
+To use a LibSV Docker image, first you’ll need to install `Docker <https://www.docker.com/get-started>`__, if you don’t already have it.

-Next, pull the latest LibSV docker image:
+Next, pull the latest LibSV Docker image:

 .. code:: bash